-AWS Data Exchange sends you a CloudWatch event as new data is published allowing you to automate ingestion, and stores copies of data you've licensed allowing you to access point-in-time history all in one secure location.
+AWS Data Exchange sends you a CloudWatch Events event as new data is published, allowing you to automate ingestion without having to manage any physical media, FTP credentials, or other legacy technology.
+It also stores copies of data you've licensed, allowing you to access point-in-time history all in one secure location.

 Q: How do I pay for my data product subscriptions?

-When you purchase a data product on AWS Data Exchange with upfront payments, you will receive an invoice from Amazon Web Services (AWS) immediately.
-When you purchase a data product on AWS Data Exchange with multiple payments, you will receive an invoice based on the dates specified in the payment schedule.
+When you purchase a data product on AWS Data Exchange with upfront payments, you'll receive an invoice from AWS immediately.
+When you purchase a data product on AWS Data Exchange with multiple payments, you'll receive an invoice based on the dates specified in the payment schedule that will appear as part of your AWS Marketplace charges.
 You can see a breakout of charges for each data product by name in the Detail section of the invoice.
-You will receive separate bills for usage of AWS infrastructure and analytics services such as Amazon Simple Storage Service (Amazon S3) or Amazon Athena.
-You can read more about AWS Billing and Cost Management here.
+You'll receive separate bills for usage of AWS infrastructure and analytics services such as Amazon Simple Storage Service (Amazon S3) or Amazon Athena.
+For more information related to AWS Billing and Cost Management, see Paying for products.